Harry and Meghan: Don't send gifts, buy sanitary pads for Indian women

 Myna said it has manufactured 500,000 pads over the past two years, converting 3,000 women across 15 slums to using sanitary pads.

-Joshi will attend the royal wedding, along with one of the charity's volunteers and two local women from Mumbai.
+Myna founder Suhani Jalota will attend the royal wedding, along with one of the charity's volunteers and two local women from Mumbai.
 While in London, they will host a fundraiser for the charity.

-Note: Correction: An earlier version of this story misidentified Sumati Joshi as Myna's founder.